wmalab/SHICEDO/README.md

 The processed data is available at the following link:<br>
 [Download processed data](https://drive.google.com/drive/folders/1EgkzPoNG-s_pi3SKOFG_YFslpIar_Bht?usp=sharing).<br>
 There are two processed data available, in the following example, we will demo with processed Lee et al. dataset in folder Lee <br>
+Download data may be compressed in different files, please combine the files into one folder after Extract <br>
 1. `mkdir data`<br>
 2. Please download the processed data to the data folder and use the correct path in the script for data loading.<br>
 If you wish to preprocess other datasets.
 Please check the data preprocessing section